Skip to content

 and the patterns are familiar.

-The problem is that the structure is not the result of resolving a context
+The problem is that the boundary separations and patterns are not the result of resolving contextual constraints,

-but the result of recombining structures that appeared frequently in the training distribution.
+but the result of recombining patterns that appeared frequently in the training distribution.

-but the history of friction that the structure was supposed to absorb is absent.
+but the historicity of the friction that the selection must bear is absent.

-Where drawing a boundary causes transactions to tangle later,
+where drawing a boundary will cause transactions to tangle later,

-which event separations eventually revert to synchronous calls,
+which event separations will eventually revert to synchronous calls,

-which abstractions look elegant at first but become poison after just two requirement changes, these instincts come not from success stories
+which abstractions look elegant at first but become poison after just two rounds of changing requirements.
+This kind of intuition is built mostly not through success

-but from paying the cost of failure.
-An LLM has no memory of those failure costs.
+but through paying the cost of failure.
+An LLM simply does not carry the memory of that failure cost.

-Therefore, the problem is not that the LLM doesn't know the patterns.
+So the problem is not that the LLM does not know the patterns.

-On the contrary, because it knows the patterns too well,
+On the contrary, it knows them too well,

-it erases the friction of the contexts in which those patterns don't work.
+and in doing so erases the friction of the contexts where those patterns do not work.

-In this sense, the dogmatization of methodology and the LLM's tendency to sprawl resemble each other.
+In this respect, the dogmatization of methodology and the LLM's generative drift resemble each other.

-Both share the impulse to reduce a living context to a fixed structure.
+Both carry the impulse to reduce a living context to a fixed structure.

 The true joy of patterns comes from using them wisely.
 Refactoring helps us do that by focusing our attention on removing duplication, simplifying code, and making code communicate its intention.
 When patterns evolve into a system by means of refactoring, there is less chance of over-engineering with patterns.
 The better you get at refactoring, the more chance you'll have to find the joy of patterns.

-Humans fundamentally dislike complexity.
-So they discover "patterns" and try to simplify and explain complex systems.
+Humans are inherently averse to complexity.
+So we discover "patterns" and try to simplify and explain complex systems.

-The problem is that those simplified elements are always dependent on context and circumstance, yet people sometimes become so captivated by them as if they were the definitive answer.
-You can see this in books on pattern programming, where the authors themselves recount becoming deeply absorbed in the idea of pattern programming.
+The problem is that even though such simplifications are always dependent on context and circumstance, people sometimes become so convinced of them that they treat the simplification as the definitive answer.
+We see this in books on pattern programming, where authors describe their own experience of becoming absorbed in pattern programming.

-In that sense, the way Intent is used acts as a clean higher-level concept that papers over complexity by collapsing it into something simple.
+In that sense, the way Intent is used functions as a clean higher-level concept that papers over complex things by reducing them to something simple.

-Like TDD or pattern programming, people often fail to understand the time and context in which a methodology emerged,
+With methodologies like TDD or pattern programming, without grasping the period and context in which they emerged,

-and instead of grasping its essential implications, the methodology becomes dogma, used like a kind of religious doctrine that must be strictly followed.
+their essential implications are set aside and the methodology is dogmatized, used as a kind of religious doctrine that must be followed without question.

-Personally, I think TDD can be one of the worst methodologies.
+Personally, I think TDD is, on average, an excellent methodology.
+But used incorrectly, it can become one of the worst.

-If the abstraction is wrong, what meaning do the tests even have?
+If the abstraction is wrong, what meaning does testing have?

-I've seen many cases where people chase passing tests while progressively destroying the architecture.
+I have seen many cases where people chase passing tests while progressively destroying their architecture.

-For example, the SOLID principles don't always need to be followed, yet in some organizations they are treated almost like religious doctrine.
+For another example, the SOLID principles do not always need to be followed, yet in some organizations they are treated almost like religious doctrine.

-Applying the Liskov Substitution Principle too rigidly in UI component design can actually hinder the diversity and flexibility of the UI.
+Applying LSP too rigidly in UI component design can impede the diversity and flexibility of the UI.

-That instinct does not come from knowing patterns.
-It comes from having experienced the contexts in which patterns fail.
+That intuition does not come from knowing the patterns.
+It comes from having experienced the contexts where the patterns do not work.

 Talking about intent is easy.
 Knowing what is lost each time intent passes through a layer is hard.